Credentials

 Background

 Mackinlay was one of the founders of the Anti-Federalist Party, which later became the UK Independence Party (UKIP), serving as the leader of UKIP in 1997 and as deputy leader from 1997 to 2000.
-Macklinay joined the Conservative Party in 2005.6“About Craig,” Craig Mackinlay MP.
+Macklinay joined the Conservative Party in 2005.6About Craig,” Craig Mackinlay MP.
 Archived October 28, 2021.
-Archive URL: https://archive.ph/mwXNl 7“Ex-UKIP leader to stand as Tory MP for Thanet South,” BBC News.
+Archive URL: https://archive.ph/mwXNl 7Ex-UKIP leader to stand as Tory MP for Thanet South,” BBC News.
 Archived January 21, 2019.
 Archive URL: https://archive.ph/zgHjQ

 Mackinlay has become a leading critic of the government’s plans to decarbonise the economy and reach net zero emissions by 2050.
-Macklinay leads the Net Zero Scrutiny Group, a loose alliance of MPs which was set up by Tory MP and Global Warming Policy Foundation (GWPF) Trustee Steve Baker.8Anushka Asthana.
+Macklinay leads the Net Zero Scrutiny Group, a loose alliance of MPs which was set up by Tory MP and former Global Warming Policy Foundation (GWPF) Trustee Steve Baker.8Anushka Asthana.
 “Tory backbenchers prepare to fight cost of net zero greenhouse gas emissions,” itv News, July 31, 2021.
 Archived September 17, 2021.
 Archive URL: https://archive.ph/9Y2rQ 9Isabel Hardman.
 “Green issues expose Tory division and loner Boris Johnson’s distance from his party,” The Guardian, August 15, 2021.
 Archived December 7, 2021.
 Archive URL: https://archive.ph/f6wIn

-Since 2020, Mackinlay has chaired the All Party Parliamentary Group (APPG) for Fair Fuel for UK Motorists and Hauliers, whose registered contact is listed as Howard Cox, the founder of motoring lobby group Fair Fuel UK.
-Fair Fuel UK is a vocal opponent of fuel duty increases, the government’s 2030 ban on petrol and diesel vehicles, and emissions charging schemes designed to cut air pollution.11“Register Of All-Party Parliamentary Groups [as at 16 December 2020]: Fair Fuel for UK Motorists and UK Hauliers,” UK Parliament.
+Since 2020, Mackinlay has chaired the All Party Parliamentary Group (APPG) for Fair Fuel for UK Motorists and Hauliers.11Register Of All-Party Parliamentary Groups [as at 16 December 2020]: Fair Fuel for UK Motorists and UK Hauliers,” UK Parliament.
 Archived November 1, 2021.
-Archive URL: https://archive.ph/ydJrx
+Archive URL: https://archive.ph/ydJrx Mackinlay is the registered contact for the group as of June 2023, and the public enquiry point is listed as Howard Cox, founder of motoring lobby group Fair Fuel UK.12Register of All-Party Parliamentary Groups,” UK Parliament, June 28, 2023.
+Archived June 28, 2023.
+Archived .pdf on file at DeSmog.
+Fair Fuel UK is a vocal opponent of fuel duty increases, the government’s 2030 ban on petrol and diesel vehicles, and emissions charging schemes designed to cut air pollution.

 According to his website, Mackinlay was a founding member of Conservatives for Britain, a campaign organisation formed just after the General Election of 2015 to lobby for a referendum on the UK’s membership of the European Union.
 During the 2016 EU referendum, Mackinlay campaigned for Brexit and was a member of the Exiting the EU Select Committee in the 2015-2017 and 2017-2019 Parliaments.
-In the 2015-2017 Parliament, he was also a member of the European Scrutiny Select Committee and the Work and Pensions Select Committee.12“About Craig,” Craig Mackinlay MP.
+In the 2015-2017 Parliament, he was also a member of the European Scrutiny Select Committee and the Work and Pensions Select Committee.13About Craig,” Craig Mackinlay MP.
 Archived October 28, 2021.
 Archive URL: https://archive.ph/mwXNl

-According to his website, Mackinlay wants Manston Airport in his South Thanet constituency to become a “freight hub with passenger & high value engineering services”.13“My plan for South Thanet,” Craig Mackinlay MP.
+According to his website, Mackinlay wants Manston Airport in his South Thanet constituency to become a “freight hub with passenger & high value engineering services”.14My plan for South Thanet,” Craig Mackinlay MP.
 Archived November 4, 2021.
 Archive URL: https://archive.ph/S47qm In 2019, Mackinlay was found to have breached House of Commons rules due to a potential financial interest by calling for the unused Manston airport to be “resurrected” during Commons debates.
-Mackinlay had failed to declare his role as a director of Mama Airlines Ltd, founded in 2001, which Mackinlay had founded with the intention of running a “low-cost” airline from Manston to Malaga.14Tom Barnes.
+Mackinlay had failed to declare his role as a director of Mama Airlines Ltd, founded in 2001, which Mackinlay had founded with the intention of running a “low-cost” airline from Manston to Malaga.15Tom Barnes.
 “Tory MP breaches Commons rules by calling to reopen airport from which he had wanted to run his own airline,” The Independent, June 17, 2018.
 Archived November 9, 2020.
 Archive URL: https://archive.ph/yW850

 Before beginning his political career, Mackinlay worked at a firm of chartered accountants and qualified as a member of the Institute of Chartered Accountants in England and Wales.
-He also qualified as a member of the Chartered Institute of Taxation.16“About Craig,” Craig Mackinlay MP.
+He also qualified as a member of the Chartered Institute of Taxation.16About Craig,” Craig Mackinlay MP.
 Archived October 28, 2021.
 Archive URL: https://archive.ph/mwXNl

 Stance on Climate Change